 The property should be handed over to the tenants pest-free.
 The tenant can call code enforcement, and code enforcement can require the owner to handle the pest if they feel it was not their fault.
 Single family homes are less likely to experience this than multi-family properties (e.g., fourplexes).

-What Is the Tenant’s Responsibility for Pest Control?
+What Is the Tenant’s Responsibility for Pest Control in Las Vegas?

 Tenants should work to avoid bringing pets into a dwelling.
 However, if pests are affecting the health and safety of tenants, landlords are required to eliminate the pest in a way permitted by Nevada law.